foureyes/csci-ua.0060-fall2020-001/slides/mongo/aggregation.md

 __Combining `$match` and `$project`: show jobs that have "External" `Posting Type` with a subset of fields__ &rarr;
 {:.fragment}

+Let's retrieve only Job ID, Posting Type as ptype, and title...
+{:.fragment}

 <pre><code data-trim contenteditable>
 var projection = {
   _id:0,